-Vice President and Nominating Committee Chair
+Vice President, Nominating Committee Chair and Community Outreach Chair

 Education: Ph.D.
 University of Maryland.
 M.M.
 University of Cincinnati College-Conservatory of Music.
 Employment: Formerly, college and university faculty and administrator.
 Freelance writer and musician.
 Sanibel Activities: Formerly, founding board of directors and first program director, BIG ARTS; freelance arts reporter, Island Reporter.
 Currently, BIG ARTS classical music committee and classical music scholarship committee; writer, Santiva Chronicle, and Times of the Islands, Generations and Sanibel-Captiva Island Resort magazines; summer, Saturday and substitute organist, choral singer and pianist, St. Michael & All Angels Episcopal Church; public relations consultant, St. Michael’s and Charitable Foundation of the Islands; vice president, Spanish Cay Association board.
 An occasional lecturer on musical topics, Holly teaches courses in music appreciation, world music and American popular music online